Masaru Yamamoto

 (he/him) [məˈsɑːru ˌjæməˈmoʊtoʊ]

-I have also worked in various professional activities, including accessible knowledge mobilization, digital materials development, and community-building initiatives.
-I was also part of the UBC Conference Organizing Team for the American Association for Applied Linguistics (AAAL) in 2021 (online; see AAALetter–June 2020 Issue).
+I have also been actively engaged in professional service and community initiatives, including accessible knowledge mobilization (mostly through multimedia production), digital materials development, and community-building initiatives.
+He was also a member of the conference organizing team for the American Association for Applied Linguistics (AAAL) in 2021.